Inflation and the Theory of Cosmological Perturbations: The shortcomings of the standard Big-Bang Theory

 There were $\sim 10^6$ casually disconnected regions within the volume that now corresponds to our horizon!
 It is difficult to come up with a process other than an early hot and dense phase in the history of the universe that would lead to a precise black body \cite{dnsnature} for a bath of photons which were causally disconnected the last time they interacted with the surrounding plasma.

-The horizon problem is well represented by Fig. \ref{normal} where the green line indicates the horizon scale and the red line any generic physical length scale $\lambda$.
+The horizon problem is well represented by Fig. \ref{fig:normal} where the green line indicates the horizon scale and the red line any generic physical length scale $\lambda$.
 Suppose, indeed that $\lambda$ indicates the distance between two photons we detect today.
-From Eq. (\ref{pp}) we discover that at the time of emission (last-scattering) the two photons could not talk to each other, the red line is above the green line.
+From Eq. (\ref{ppz}) we discover that at the time of emission (last-scattering) the two photons could not talk to each other, the red line is above the green line.

 There is another aspect of the horizon problem which is related to the problem of initial conditions for the cosmological perturbations.
-We have every indication that the universe at early times, say $t\ll 300,000\yrs$, was very homogeneous; however, today inhomogeneity (or structure) is ubiquitous: stars ($\delta\rho /\rho \sim 10^{30}$), galaxies ($\delta\rho /\rho \sim 10^{5}$), clusters of galaxies ($\delta\rho /\rho \sim 10-10^{3}$), superclusters, or ``clusters of clusters'' ($\delta\rho /\rho \sim 1$), voids ($\delta\rho /\rho \sim -1$), great walls, and so on.
-For some twenty-five years the standard cosmology has provided a general framework for understanding this picture.
-Once the universe becomes matter dominated (around 1000 yrs after the bang) primeval density inhomogeneities ($\delta\rho /\rho \sim 10^{-5}$) are amplified by gravity and grow into the structure we see today \cite{sf}.
-The existence of density inhomogeneities has another important consequence: fluctuations in the temperature of the CMB radiation of a similar amplitude.
-The temperature difference measured between two points separated by a large angle ($\ga 1^\circ$) arises due to a very simple physical effect: the difference in the gravitational potential between the two points on the last-scattering surface, which in turn is related to the density perturbation, determines the temperature anisotropy on the angular scale subtended by that length scale,

-where the scale $\lambda \sim 100h^{-1}\Mpc(\theta /{\rm deg})$ subtends an angle $\theta$ on the last-scattering surface.
-This is known as the Sachs-Wolfe effect \cite{SW}.
-The CMB experiments looking for the tiny anisotropies are of three kinds: satellite experiments, balloon experiments, and ground based experiments.
-The technical and economical advantages of ground based experiments are evident, but their main problem is atmospheric fluctuations.

-The problem can be limited choosing a very high and cold site, or working on small scales (as the Dasi experiment \cite{dasi}).
-Balloon based experiments limit the atmospheric problems, but have to face the following problems: they must be limited in weight, they can not be manipulated during the flight, they have a rather short duration (and they have to be recovered intact).
-Maxima \cite{maxima}, and Boomerang \cite{boomerang} are experiments of this kind.\\ At present, there is a satellite experiment -- MAP (Microwave Anisotropy Probe) sponsored by NASA mission, which is taking data \cite{map}.
-Finally, a satellite mission PLANCK is planned by ESA to be launched in 2007 \cite{planck}.
-The temperature anisotropy is commonly expanded in spherical harmonics
+The temperature difference measured between two points separated by a large angle ($\ga 1^\circ$) is due to the so-called Sachs-Wolfe effect and is caused by the fact that these two points had a different value of the gravitational potential associated to it at the last-scattering surface.